10-Q 1 cdna-20230930.htm 10-Q cdna-20230930

 Marketable Securities

 The Company considers all highly liquid investments in securities with a maturity of greater than three months at the time of purchase to be marketable securities.
-As of September 30, 2023, the Company’s short-term marketable securities consisted of corporate debt securities with maturities of greater than three months but less than twelve months at the time of purchase, which were classified as current assets on the condensed consolidated balance sheet.
+As of June 30, 2024, the Company’s short-term marketable securities consisted of corporate debt securities with maturities of greater than three months but less than 12 months at the time of purchase, which were classified as current assets on the condensed consolidated balance sheets.

 The Company classifies its short-term marketable securities as held-to-maturity at the time of purchase and reevaluates such designation at each balance sheet date.
 The Company has the positive intent and ability to hold these marketable securities to maturity.
-Short-term marketable securities are carried at amortized cost and are adjusted for amortization of premiums and accretion of discounts to maturity, which is included in interest income (expense), net on the condensed consolidated statements of operations.
-Realized gains and losses and declines in value judged to be other-than-temporary, if any, on short-term marketable securities are included in interest income (expense), net.
-The cost of securities sold will be determined using specific identification.
+Short-term marketable securities are carried at amortized cost and are adjusted for amortization of premiums and accretion of discounts to maturity, which is included in interest income, net, on the condensed consolidated statements of operations.
+Realized gains and losses and declines in value judged to be other-than-temporary, if any, on short-term marketable securities are included in interest income, net.
+The cost of securities sold is determined using specific identification.

 The Company records its long-term marketable equity securities at fair market value.
-Unrealized gains and losses from the remeasurement of the long-term marketable equity securities to fair value are included in other income (expense), net, in the condensed consolidated statements of operations.
+Unrealized gains and losses from the remeasurement of the long-term marketable equity securities to fair value are included in other expense, net, on the condensed consolidated statements of operations.

 Leases